Boudica, my calico queen of a cat, is fierce, independent and indoors-only.

 I Consulted My Veterinarian

-As Wismer recommended, I took my cat to the veterinarian.
-After consulting my vet about my concerns, he gave me a free sample of a prescription flea treatment he assured me would keep her safe and flea-free.
+As Wismer recommended, I took my cat to the veterinarian, and he gave me a free sample of a prescription flea treatment he assured me would keep her safe and flea-free.

 However, I’m glad I did my research first.
 Now I know that most essential oils, even in a diffuser, may annoy or even harm my cat.
 Since then, I have set up a designated meditation room in which to enjoy my essential oils.